EricDeCoff/Apple-P12/README.md

 ![Image](./3-05.png)

-Finally, you’ll be prompted to set a password – but leave these both blank
+Finally, you’ll be prompted to set a password